NeuPhysics/neutrino/docs/oscillations.rst

 .. note::
    The reason we can do this is that this mixing matrix is time and space independent.
-To see this, we first write down the Schrödinger equation for mass eigenstates,
+To see this, we first write down the Schrodinger equation for mass eigenstates,

    .. math::
       i d_t \ket{\Phi_j} = \hat H_j \ket{\Phi_j}.